 The application requirements for each VA education benefit program are described below.
 Most of the forms mentioned are available in Seminole State's Veterans Affairs Office, and many are also available online.
-Completed application packages must be turned into the College's Veterans Affairs specialist in the Student Services Building, room A-102B, on the Sanford/Lake Mary Campus.
+Completed application packages must be turned into the College's Veterans Affairs specialist in the new Student Services Building (second floor) on the Sanford/Lake Mary Campus.

 Please note: You must be formally admitted to Seminole State College and accepted to an approved program of study before you can receive VA education benefits.